 sqv

-is part of the debian distribution since bookworm (Debian 12).
-Up to date versions are part of trixie (Debian 13) and following.
+has been part of the Debian distribution since "bookworm" (Debian 12).
+Up-to-date versions are part of "trixie" (Debian 13) and later.

 $ sudo apt install sqv